Pirate-Weather/pirateweather/docs/API.md

 The air temperature in degrees celsius or degrees farenheit depending on the requested `units`

 #### temperatureHigh
 **Only on `daily`**.
-The daytime high temperature calculated between 6am and 6pm local time.
+The daytime high temperature calculated between 6:00 am and 6:00 pm local time.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day

 #### temperatureHighTime
 **Only on `daily`**.
 The time in which the high temperature occurs represented in UNIX time.

 #### temperatureLow
 **Only on `daily`**.
-The overnight low temperature calculated between 6pm and 6am local time.
+The overnight low temperature calculated between 6:00 pm and 6:00 am local time.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day

 #### temperatureLowTime
 **Only on `daily`**.
 The time in which the low temperature occurs represented in UNIX time.

 #### temperatureMax
 **Only on `daily`**.
-The maximum temperature calculated between 12am and 12pm local time.
+The maximum temperature calculated between 12:00 am and 11:59 pm local time.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day

 #### temperatureMaxTime
 **Only on `daily`**.
 The time in which the maximum temperature occurs represented in UNIX time.

 #### temperatureMin
 **Only on `daily`**.
-The minimum temperature calculated between 12pm and 12am local time.
+The minimum temperature calculated between 12:00 am and 11:59 pm local time.
 Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day

 #### temperatureMinTime
 **Only on `daily`**.